Joanneyoung01/Joanneyoung01/README.md

 My blog where all of my Makers Academy was documented can be found on my blog [here](https://medium.com/@joanneyoung_).

 ### Hackathons
 Once a quarter my I participate in company Hackathons.
 The last Hackathon as a team of 4 we built a tool to help make reading company documents a fun experience.
-This was a website where as a user, so that I can view my goals and objectives for the following quarter in a fun and interactive way, and will display my document using common slang, as oppose to formal.
+This was a website where as a user, so that they can view goals and objectives for the following quarter in a fun and interactive way, the app would display any given document using common slang, as oppose to formal language.
 This was built using a find and replace script which was built in Javascript.
 We won top project of the day out of 20 teams, and won £1000 to spend at a restaurant of our choice.

 ### What I am working on now? ###